arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/diamond/2024-11-24-diamond-review.md

 ---
 layout: post
-title: "There is no Emergent Design in TDD (and how to fix it) - Review"
+title: "I suck at TDD (and how to fix it) - Review"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags:
 - tdd